 If you have been appointed as the beneficiary of a Will, it’s important that you are fully aware of your rights.
-This becomes particularly important if you do not feel adequately provided for and are considering lodging a Will Dispute.
+This becomes particularly important if you do not feel adequately provided for and are considering to contest a Will.

 The following provides a basic understanding of your rights as the beneficiary of a Will.

 All beneficiaries must be informed as to whether or not a valid Will was left by the deceased.

 The Executor of the will is not legally obliged to notify all beneficiaries of the entire contents of the will.
 Legally, the Executor must only inform each beneficiary of the nature and extent of their own entitlement from the Estate under the Will.